About Jackson County

 Arrest Records

-Arrest records in Jackson County are maintained by the Jackson County Sheriff's Office.
+Arrest records in Jackson County are maintained by Jackson County Sheriff's Office.
 These records include details of the arrest, charges, and personal information of the arrestee.
 Residents and attorneys can request arrest records through the sheriff's office, subject to the Arkansas Freedom of Information Act.
 This law ensures public access to government records, although certain sensitive information may be redacted for privacy reasons.

 Jail & Inmate Records

-The Jackson County Detention Center is the primary jail facility in the county.
-It handles the booking and housing of individuals arrested within the county.
+Jackson County Detention Center is the primary jail facility in Jackson County.
+It handles the booking and housing of individuals arrested within Jackson County.
 The booking process includes fingerprinting, photographing, and recording personal information.
 Inmate lookup services are available through the sheriff's office, allowing residents to find information about current detainees.
 Visitation rules require scheduling in advance, and visitors must adhere to strict guidelines.
-The bond and bail process follows Arkansas state law, allowing for the posting of bail to secure release pending trial.

 Mugshots & Booking Photos

-Mugshots in Jackson County are taken and retained by the Jackson County Sheriff's Office during the booking process.
+Mugshots in Jackson County are taken and retained by Jackson County Sheriff's Office during the booking process.
 These photos are part of the public record and can be accessed through the sheriff's office or online databases.
 While Arkansas does not have specific laws for mugshot removal, individuals may request removal or correction through legal channels if inaccuracies are found.
 Mugshots are typically included in arrest records and may also appear in court documents.

 Courts & Case Records